RedHatProductSecurity/cvss/README.rst

 ====

 This Python package contains CVSS v2, v3 and v4 computation utilities and interactive calculator (for v2 and v3 only) compatible with Python 3.
+CVSS (Common Vulnerability Scoring System) is an standardized method for rating the severity of security issues on a scale from 0 (no impact) to 10 (critical).

 The library is tested on all currently-supported Python versions available via GitHub Actions but it is simple enough to run on even older versions.